LukeMathWalker/pavex/docs/getting_started/quickstart/dependency_injection.md

 --8<-- "doc_examples/quickstart/04-register_common_invocation.snap"

-[`ApiKit::register`][ApiKit::register] takes care of registering constructors for a set of types that are defined in the `pavex` crate itself and commonly used in APIs built with Pavex.
+[`ApiKit`][ApiKit] is one of Pavex's [kits](../../guide/dependency_injection/core_concepts/kits.md): it bundles together [constructors](../../guide/dependency_injection/core_concepts/constructors.md) for types that are commonly used when building APIs with Pavex.
-In particular, it registers a constructor for [`PathParams`][PathParams].
+In particular, it includes a constructor for [`PathParams`][PathParams].

 ## A new extractor: `UserAgent`

+Kits give you a head start, but they're not the last stop on your journey: to leverage Pavex to its full potential, you'll soon need to define and register your own constructors.
-There's no substitute for hands-on experience, so let's design a brand-new constructor for our demo project to get a better understanding of how they work.
+There's no substitute for hands-on experience: let's design together a brand-new constructor for our demo project to get a better understanding of how it all works.
 We only want to greet people who include a `User-Agent` header in their request(1).
 { .annotate }